top of page

 Ephesians 4:11-16 - "From him, the whole body, joined and held together by every supporting ligament, grows and builds itself up in love..."

-Synopsis: Paul discusses the role of different gifts in the body of Christ, emphasizing unity, growth, and maturity in discipleship.
+Big Idea: Paul discusses the role of different gifts in the body of Christ, emphasizing unity, growth, and maturity in discipleship.
+Discipleship isn’t a solo project—it’s a team effort where every part grows by helping the others grow.

 1 Timothy 4:12 - "Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity."

 I have an entire post for this, but I also created a Sermon Illustrator with ChatGPT that helps me brainstorm ideas for illustrations.
-Here's what it said about the topic of Discipleship, and possible ways you could illustrate that:
+Here's what it said about the topic of Discipleship, and possible ways you could illustrate that, across 17 categories of illustrations:

 1. Historical Stories